memepolicedogo/hashmap-asm/README.md

 `map*   create_map(uint64 size);`<br>
 To write any data to the map use `write_item`, you can also use `add_item` or `update_item`, as these are just aliases for the same function.<br>
 This takes three arguments, a pointer to an initialized map, a string(char pointer) key, and an anonomous pointer to the data<br>
+If there isn't enough memory in the map to write the new value it'll return -12 in RAX and you'll have to grow the map with `resize_map`<br>
 `void   write_item(map* map, char* key, void* value);`<br>
 To retrive data use `get_item`, it takes a map pointer, a string key, and returns the anonomous value pointer<br>
 If no such value exists, it'll return -1<br>